Process Your Permit Efficiently and Get the Job Done

 Municipal Engineers, Construction Officials, Representatives of Public Utilities, Real Estate Professionals, Environmental Consultants, Health Officers, Lawyers, Consulting Engineers, Builders/Contractors, Landscape Architects, Planners and Surveyors.

-Representatives from the NJDEP - Division of Land Use Regulation (DLUR) will teach all aspects of the seminar and will be available throughout the program to answer related questions.
+Representatives from the NJDEP - Division of Land Use Regulation (DLUR) and the Division of Coastal and Land Use Compliance and Enforcement will teach all aspects of the seminar and will be available throughout the program to answer related questions.

-This June 20, 2013 offering of this course was submitted/approved for the following types of credits.
+The June 2014 offering of this course was approved for the following credits.
 We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

-- NJ Health Officers/REHS: Participants who complete this education program will be awarded 6.0 NJ Public Health Continuing Education Contact Hours (CEs).
+NJ Health Officers/REHS: Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the NJ Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
+Participants who complete this education program will be awarded 6.0 NJ Public Health Continuing Education Contact Hours (CEs).

-- NJ Professional Engineers: 6 Continuing Professional Competency Credits
+NJ Professional Engineers: 6 Continuing Professional Competency (CPC) Credits